 Anti-submarining strap routing in any seating position must follow the tangential touching of the occupant's chest and groin.
 Such routing is a compromise to help reducing the risk of crotch and groin injuries during a frontal impact.
-5-point racing harnesses are provide lesser safety, proven by computer simulation, sled testing and in real word accidents,.
+5-point racing harnesses are less safe, proven by computer simulation, sled testing and in real world accidents.
 Therefore SCHROTH strongly recommends the use of 6-point racing harnesses only.

-PROFI 6-POINT AND HYBRID MODELS
+PROFI 6-POINT AND HYBRIDTM MODELS

 - Anti-submarining strap routing shall be vertical down from the groin, preferably approximately 20° back. - Anchor points shall be approximately 100 mm [4"] lateral apart from each other.
-In case of a a low seating position (e.g. in open wheel race cars), this separation may be reduced since the anchor points are closer to the thighs.
+In case of a low seating position (e.g. in open wheel race cars), this separation may be reduced since the anchor points are closer to the thighs.